Church Patronage (Scotland) Act 1711: Great Disruption 1843

 A series of civil actions in the period 1838 - 1841 in the Court of Session, and confirmed in the House of Lords declared the above Veto Act ultra vires, so it was unenforceable by law.
 They also indicated that the Church of Scotland, having been set up by statute, was subject to the law of the land in all civil matters.
 Its Presbyteries were liable to severe financial penalties if they resisted Patron's nominees using the Veto Act.
 Court orders were made forbidding the ordination of Ministers who might harm the interests of a Patron's nominee.
 This led to the Great Disruption of 1843 - a walk-out of about 40% of the Ministers, led by Thomas Chalmers - and the setting up of the Free Church of Scotland.
 This Church at the time had no doctrinal or theological difference with the majority of Ministers who remained in the Church of Scotland, but it contained the greater proportion of evangelical ministers.
 Those who remained within the Church of Scotland were determined to remain within the law, and in 1874 they secured abolition of the Patronage Act.

 Abolition

 By the Church Patronage (Scotland) Act 1874 (37 & 38 Vict. c.
 82), 163 years after the 1711 act, lay patronage was abolished for the Church of Scotland, thus enabling presbyteries to follow canon law in the choice of ministers.
 Initially, ministers were chosen by a meeting of all the heads of households and elders, but a sophisticated process of trials was then developed, which by the second half of the twentieth century, also allowed women a voice in the selection of ministers.
 The General Assembly introduced the innovation of deaconesses in 1898, created the concept of women elders in 1966, and the concept of women ministers in 1968.

+Subsequent developments

+Section 6 of the act was repealed by section 1 of, and part II of schedule one to, the Promissory Oaths Act 1871 (34 & 35 Vict. c.
+48), which came into force on 13 July 1871.